MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/store-selector.md

 ## Add a store selector module to a page

 For pick-up in store, the module can be used only on PDP and Cart.
-In addtion, you must set the Mode=Pick up in store for this
+In addtion, you must set the **Mode as Pick up in store** in the module property panel.
 - For information on how to add a store selector module to a buy box module, see [Buy box module](add-buy-box.md).
 - For information on how to add a store selector module to a cart module, see [Cart module](add-cart-module.md)